PHAB1/circvirus/README.md

-Virus Finder: Genome classification using Kaiju and Diamond. you may have to make changes to the config file (pathway for Kaiju input and Diamond reference database).
+Virus Finder: Genome classification using Kaiju and Diamond. you may have to make changes to the config file (pathway for Kaiju input and Diamond reference database (e.g. nr.dmnd)).
 To set up a reference database for DIAMOND see https://github.com/bbuchfink/diamond.

 	python3 ~/circvirus/scripts/virus_finder.py -i <sequences> -o <output>